alantech/alanlang-docs/docs/tutorial.md

 ### Defining New Operators

-But this same syntax can be used for defining *new* operators, which is more acceptable, especially if your code is defining a DSL that makes sense.
+But this same syntax can be used for defining *new* operators, which is more acceptable, especially if your code is defining a DSL that makes sense for your particular use-case and the developers you are collaborating with.

 Returning to the vector example, instead of defining an `add` function and using `+`, we could do what Julia does where there's a `.+` operator that does piecewise addition.